 The courses listed below are common courses that students come into CLUE for tutoring support.
 You must be comfortable tutoring all of the courses listed in the subject you are applying for.
 Please check position description for more information about submitting transcripts and about mapping out course translations if you have taken courses outside of UW.

 Drop-in Tutors have to be able to work in Mary Gates Hall Commons from Sundays through Thursdays from 7 pm - 11 pm.
-Tutors do not work every night but must be available in evenings.
+Tutors do not work every night of the week but must be available in evenings.
 Shifts are 4 hours long and each tutor works 2-3 shifts (nights) a week.
-Schedule changes quarterly based on tutor availability but tutors are assigned shifts for the week based on team and subject availability.
+Schedule changes quarterly based on tutor availability.
+Tutors are assigned shifts for the week based on team and subject availability.

 New tutors must attend/ complete: